monta-app/static/terms-and-conditions.md

 Your access to and use of the Service is also conditioned on Your acceptance of and compliance with the Privacy Policy of the Company.
 Our Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your personal information when You use the Application or the Website and tells You about Your privacy rights and how the law protects You.
 Please read Our Privacy Policy carefully before using Our Service.

-Placing Orders for Charging and Other Goods
+Placing Orders for Charging
 ========================

-By placing an Order for Charging and/or Other Goods through the Service, You warrant that You are legally capable of entering into binding contracts.
+By placing an Order for Charging through the Service, You warrant that You are legally capable of entering into binding contracts.

-## Prohibited Uses of Our Marketplace
+## Prohibited Uses of Our Peer-to-Peer Charging Service

-In connection with using or accessing the the Service you will not:
+In connection with using or accessing the Peer-to-Peer Charging Service you will not:

 - post, list or upload inappropriate content on our Service.
 - breach or circumvent any laws, third-party rights or our system, policies, or determinations of your account status.
-- fail to pay for Charging and Other Goods purchased by you, unless you have a valid reason.
+- fail to pay for Charging purchased by you, unless you have a valid reason.
-- fail to deliver items sold by you, unless you have a valid reason.
 - manipulate the price of any item or interfere with any other users listings.
 - post false, inaccurate, misleading, deceptive, defamatory or libelous content.
 - take any action that may undermine the feedback or ratings systems.